14 Mental Diseases

 Possible associated signs and symptoms are dizziness, constipation, coldness, sleep disturbances, irregular menstruation, muscle weakness, poor wound healing, thinning hair, damage to the teeth’s enamel, delayed puberty, and difficulty concentrating.

 Apathy is a lack of motivation to do anything or to care about what’s going on.
-It can be a symptom of mental health problems like Parkinson’s disease or Alzheimer’s disease and often lasts a long time.
+It can be a symptom of mental health problems like Parkinson’s or Alzheimer’s disease.
+Apathy often lasts a long time.
 You may not desire to do anything involving thinking or your emotions.
 The term comes from the Greek word “pathos,” which means passion or emotion.
 Apathy is a lack of those feelings.

 But it isn’t the same thing as depression, though it can be hard to tell the two conditions apart.
 Feeling “blah” about life is common in both situations.
 It isn’t sadness or anger, either.
 Rather than feeling these emotions, you don’t feel much of anything.
 Things that used to make you happy don’t excite you anymore.
 You no longer feel motivated to achieve your goals.

-Everyone loses interest in things at one time or another, but when it happens frequently, it can affect relationships, job performance, and the ability to enjoy life.
+Everyone loses interest in things at one time or another, but when it happens frequently, it can affect relationships, jobs, and the ability to enjoy life.

 Bulimia nervosa, commonly called bulimia, is a severe, potentially life-threatening eating disorder.
 People with bulimia may secretly binge — eating large amounts of food with a loss of control over the eating — and then purge, trying to get rid of the extra calories in an unhealthy way.